Internaut401/CTF_Competitions_Writeup/2020/ASIS CTF Quals 2020  /Full Protection.md

 Using the format string I read the canary and the main return address.
 It returns to a point in the libc function '__libc_start_main'.
 The libc was provided to us.
-Analyzing the libc the main return address is 138135 bytes from the beginning of the libc.
+Analyzing the libc, the main return address is 138135 bytes from the beginning of the libc.
 We can therefore calculate the libcbase a runtime.
 In the supplied libc there are 2 one gadgets.

 The exploit:
-- address leak and canry
+- address leak and canary
 - libcbase calculation
 - overflow by overwriting the return address with the one gadget